What are my employment rights when I am on maternity leave?

 Employees may also be entitled to take Shared Parental Leave and can work up to 20 paid days.

 Keeping in touch days

-Employees can work up to 10 days during their maternity, adoption or additional paternity leave.
-These days are called ‘keeping in touch days’.
+Employees can work up to 10 days during their maternity or adoption leave or 20 days during shared parental leave These days are called ‘keeping in touch days’.
 Keeping in touch days are optional – both the employee and employer need to agree to them.

 The type of work and pay employees get should be agreed before they come into work.
-The employee’s right to maternity, adoption or additional paternity leave and pay isn’t affected by taking keeping in touch days.
+The employee’s right to maternity, adoption or shared parental leave and pay isn’t affected by taking keeping in touch days.